huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-questionnaires.md

 ### Other settings
 You have the option to add **Learn** articles to some modules.
-- Check the **Learn articles** checkbox to open a list of Learn content then just select the ones that link to this questionnaire.
-When associated with a scored questionnaire, the patient will be able to access the Learn article.
+- Check the **Learn articles** checkbox to open a list of learning content, then just select the ones that link to this questionnaire.
+When associated with a scored questionnaire, the patient will be able to access the learn article.

 ![image](./assets/Questionnaires06.png)

 - Check the **Push notifications** checkbox to activate push notifications for the questionnaire.
-Customise the **title** and **body** to match the data you want to collect and remind the patient of any important information they might need at this time.
+Customise the **Title** and **Body** to match the data you want to collect and remind the patient of any important information they might need at this time.
 Patients can set their own custom reminders for completing certain tasks, and this is the text they will see in the notification.
 Some questionnaires also allow **Footnote text**.

 ![image](./assets/Questionnaires07.png)